-The Combined pill is a small tablet you swallow daily that contains hormones oestrogen and progesterone.
-It prevents pregnancy in three ways – by stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.
+The combined pill (Levest 150 30) is a small tablet you swallow daily that contains hormones oestrogen and progesterone.
+The pill prevents pregnancy in three ways – by stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.

-Your doctor or nurse will do some tests to make sure that you can take the pill.
+Your doctor or nurse will do some tests to make sure that you can take the combinedpill.
 They check your medical history, make sure that you’re not pregnant and take your blood pressure.

 Most women can start the pill at any time in their period cycle.
 However unless you start the combined pill on the first day of your period, you won’t be protected from pregnancy straight away.
 Make sure you read the packet carefully and use condoms or other methods until you’re covered.